jeffsponaugle/Mathpub-/A137723/README.md

 lets E = 2^a·3^b have a prime partner.)
 Every a(n) with n ≡ 2 (mod 6) found so
 far is adjacent to a power of two, as step 3 of "How it works" predicts.

-**Open cases.** a(194) is the first unknown term (d = 195 = 3·5·13: block
-{3, 5}, so the even endpoint is enumerated up to k = 3 — about 45 million
-candidates below 2¹⁰⁰⁰, a few minutes).
-After it the unknown even n are 200, 204, 206, 212, 214, 218, 224, … (the scan to 10¹¹ knows every odd n up to 463).
-Most of them are cheap in GMP mode; the tool prints the estimated enumeration size before starting.
-The complete table for n ≤ 463 is in `next_1e11.txt`; `search_2e127.txt` holds
-the 2¹²⁷ searches.
+**Open cases.** a(194) is the first unknown term; the odd n are known up to 385 and the first unknown odd term is a(387).
+See "Extending the sequence" below for the current lower bounds, the cost of each open case and the workflow for adding a term.
+The complete scan table for n ≤ 463 is in `next_1e11.txt`; `search_2e127.txt` holds the 2¹²⁷ searches.

 ### The a(32) run in detail